hbkworld/streaming-spec/axes.md

 ### Run up

 This is an array of 15 structs containing a fft and a frequency.
-The frequcny follows a linear rule.
+The frequency follows a linear rule.

+We'll get the following signal specific meta information:

 ~~~~ {.javascript}
 {